peterv-bentley/evo-data-converters/src/evo/data_converters/README.md

 An importer takes geoscience data from a specific file type, converts it to Evo Geoscience Objects and uploads these objects to Evo.

-As observable in the example Jupyter notebook for [publishing an omf file](../../../samples/data-converters/python/convert-omf/publish-omf.ipynb) the main interface to a convertor is the `convert_*` function.
+As observable in the example Jupyter notebook for [publishing an OMF file](../../../samples/data-converters/python/convert-omf/publish-omf.ipynb) the main interface to a convertor is the `convert_*` function.
 This function will be in a module in the root directory of the named `yourfiletype_to_evo.py`.

 Within this function the following tasks must be completed: